How the US floating pier in Gaza will make a difference in the growing hunger crisis

 The primary staging ground for this delivery of humanitarian aid via sea will be a floating road-and-dock system that the U.S. Defense Department, in its affinity for acronyms, has dubbed Joint Logistics Over-the-Shore, or JLOTS.

-The first key component of the structure is a floating platform 72 feet wide and 270 feet long that's located roughly three miles off the coast of Gaza.
+The first key component of the structure is a floating platform 72 feet wide and 270 feet long that’s located roughly 3 miles off the coast of Gaza.

 This is where ships leaving Cyprus loaded with humanitarian aid collected by the U.S. Agency for International Development and other international partners will dock.
 Next, cargo will be deposited onto trucks parked aboard U.S. Army watercraft waiting at the floating platform.